-The new of Samsung Galaxy Note 5 just for ` 899 went viral online last week on the social media and many have visited the link given in the social media message as the offer was from Amazon Samsung Offers that quoted limited period offer with almost 93% discount on one of the premium Samsung handset ‘Galaxy Note 5”.
+The news Samsung Galaxy Note 5 just for ` 899 went viral online last week on social media and many have visited the link given in the social media message as the offer was from Amazon Samsung Offers that quoted limited period offer with almost 93% discount on one of the premium Samsung handset ‘Galaxy Note 5”.

 It is no more hidden fact that the social media platform is used for the legal as well as the illegal activities and most of the time it works out to be a hoax.
 The news of discount captivates social media crawlers since this is the season of discount going on and people click on the link almost instantly without thinking twice, but here is the crucial part comes in the picture.

-We are not trying to advocate that all the links are deceptive and take you to the sites of identity theft as many sites does offer a huge discounts in reality due to cut throat competition in the online business but when you see the offer of 93% that too on the branded products then you must use your prudence before proceeding to it.
+We are not trying to advocate that all the links are deceptive and take you to the sites of identity theft as many sites does offer huge discounts in reality due to cut-throat competition in the online business but when you see the offer of 93% that too on the branded products then you must use your prudence before proceeding to it.

-In this case, the news of huge discount of 93% on the Samsung Galaxy Note 5 was circulated on the social media last week.
-According to the offer, one had to visit the website http://amazonSamsungOffer.com wherein the Samsung Galaxy Note 5 was offered for just Rs.
+In this case, the news of a huge discount of 93% on the Samsung Galaxy Note 5 was circulated on social media last week.
+According to the offer, the Samsung Galaxy Note 5 was offered for just Rs.
 899 but do you know what happens once you click on the news?

 Now let’s consider that despite the warning you went clicking through, it will take you to next browser window where the picture of the phone is displayed and its features such as a 4 GB RAM and 32GB ROM are also mentioned.
 Below the picture, the ‘seller’ claims that there is a discount of `45,901 and if the customer places an order within one hour and 34 minutes, then he/she would get a home delivery the very next day.